-Laboratory of Functional Materials at Department of Chemistry is working on preparation of materials for solar research, treatment of pollutants and clean energy.
+Laboratory of Functional Materials at Department of Chemistry, Government College University, Lahore is working on preparation of materials for solar research, treatment of pollutants and clean energy.
 Since its establishment this laboratory has produced 23 M.Phil. and 25 BS research students.
 Currently, 7 PhD scholars are working on various research projects in this lab.
-A research project titled “Organic and inorganic hybrid materials for energy conservation and storage” of 26.8 million PKR is in progress.
+A research project entitled “Organic and inorganic hybrid materials for energy conservation and storage” of 26.8 million PKR is in progress.

-GCU has published 64 quality research articles relevant to Clean and affordable energy in high impact factor international research journals during 2019-2020.
+GC University Lahore has published 64 quality research articles relevant to SDG-7 (Clean and affordable energy) in high impact factor international research journals during 2019-2020.

-Environment Protection Society (EPS) and Sustainable Development Study Centre has launched an energy conservation drive on October 7th and 8th, 2020 aimed at creating awareness among the public to follow steps for energy conservation.
+Environment Protection Society, Sustainable Development Study Centre, Government College University, Lahore has launched an energy conservation drive on October 7th and 8th, 2020 aimed at creating awareness among the public to follow steps for energy conservation.
 In this drive faculty, staff and students were advised to switch off the lights of the offices/classrooms when not in use.
 Students also pasted awareness stickers for energy conservation at various places.